Agricultural and Farmland Protection Plan

 3) Analysis

-An analysis of the data collected will inform four technical reports for the following topic areas:
+An analysis of the data collected will inform four interim reports released before the plan.
+These reports are on the following topic areas:

 4) Draft and Final Plan